 Space Efficiency and Lower Impact of Project

 High-quality solar panels offer better power production, leading to fewer panels in your installation.
 Fewer panels also mean less crowding and more roof space.
 Monocrystalline panels work especially well for homes with limited roof space.
-Although monocrystalline panels are more expensive, their higher efficiency rate means you’ll cut down on labor and material costs compared to buying less efficient, cheaper solar panels.
+Although monocrystalline panels are more expensive, their higher efficiency rate means you’ll cut down on labor and material costs compared to buying one of the best cheap solar panels, which have lower up front costs and efficiency.

 What Affects Solar Panel Efficiency?